Ontario Premier Doug Ford announces cabinet shuffle months into mandate

-TORONTO — Ontario Premier Doug Ford is shuffling his cabinet just months after taking the reins of the province, a move that follows the resignation of one of his ministers last week.
+TORONTO — Ontario Premier Doug Ford shuffled his cabinet Monday just months after taking the reins of the province, a significant and unexpected restructuring that followed the resignation of one of his top ministers.

+The move — which saw six Progressive Conservative legislators reassigned — was announced in a release Monday morning, prompting suggestions from critics that Ford’s government was struggling, and calls for the premier to explain his decision.

+Ford did not give reasons for the new appointments but said in the statement that the shuffle would help his government achieve its goals.

 John Yakabuski, who served as transportation minister, will become minister of natural resources and forestry.
 Jeff Yurek, who held the natural resources portfolio, will take on the transportation file.